thi-ng/umbrella/packages/hdom/README.md

-You can use the [create-hdom-app](https://github.com/thi-ng/create-hdom-app) project generator to create one of several pre-configured app skeletons using
-@thi.ng/atom, @thi.ng/hdom, @thi.ng/interceptors & @thi.ng/router.
+You can use the [create-hdom-app](https://github.com/thi-ng/create-hdom-app) project generator to create one of several pre-configured app skeletons using features from @thi.ng/atom, @thi.ng/hdom, @thi.ng/interceptors &
-Presets using @thi.ng/rstream for state handling will be added in the near future.
+@thi.ng/router.
+Presets using @thi.ng/rstream for reactive state handling will be added in the near future.

 ```bash
 yarn create hdom-app my-app